Mahomes' slide costs Chiefs bettors in KC victory

 "The sharp money came in on the Jets, but we're still rooting for them," Adam Pullen, assistant director of Caesars Sportsbook, said Sunday shortly after the game kicked off.

-The Chiefs jumped out to a 17-0 lead, but found themselves clinging to a three-point lead late in the fourth quarter of what was a heavily bet game.
+The Chiefs jumped out to a 17-0 lead but found themselves clinging to a three-point lead late in the fourth quarter of the heavily bet game.

-The singled-out primetime games almost always generate the most betting handle and the biggest decisions for sportsbooks due to parlay liability that builds up throughout the day.
-Kansas City was included on more parlays bets than any other team at some sportsbooks.
+The singled-out prime-time games almost always generate the most betting handle and the biggest decisions for sportsbooks due to parlay liability that builds up throughout the day.
+Kansas City was included on more parlays than any other team at some sportsbooks.

 Pullen said that the Chiefs covering the spread would've resulted in the best Sunday of the season so far for the betting public.
 A smart play by Mahomes prevented that from happening.